Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Case study

 \section{Case study}

 In this section, we first introduce a synthetic dataset containing general behaviors under autonomous driving scenarios.
 We use our proposed NN-TLI to classify these behaviors and interpret the characteristic from the learned STL formula.
-We also experiment on a dataset of naval surveillance scenarios from \cite{kong2016temporal}.
-We compare the results from our NN-TLI with existing methods and show that our approach outperforms $MCR$, efficiency, and interpretability.
-We compare our NN-TLI with \cite{yan2021neural} to show the benefit of the soundness of sparse softmax function and compare with the baseline~\cite{aasi2021classification} of using the decision-tree approach to demonstrate the high computational efficiency.
+We compare our method with \cite{yan2021neural} to show the benefits of our sparse softmax function.
+We also experiment on a dataset of naval surveillance scenarios from \cite{kong2016temporal} and compare the results with existing methods~\cite{kong2016temporal,aasi2021classification} in the sense of $MCR$, efficiency, and interpretability.